Characters: Fire Emblem Awakening First Generation Males

 - Throw the Dog a Bone: Caeda and Lilina notice him in a few DLC chapters.
 In addition, if he has a child s/he will see him with no troubles.

-- Also, girls like Panne and Nowi can spot him rather easily.
+- Also, girls like Panne and Nowi can spot him rather easily - implied to be due to their inhuman natures.

 - The Unfavorite: His family has purposely ignored him since childhood.